Yipara logoYipara

 Broken teeth are common in dogs, especially those who chew on hard objects like bones, antlers, rocks, or hard plastic toys.
 A fractured tooth may expose the sensitive pulp (nerve and blood vessels inside), which quickly becomes infected and painful.
 Signs include visible tooth damage, bleeding from the mouth, reluctance to chew on one side, and drooling.
 Even small chips can allow bacteria to enter and cause a tooth root abscess over time.
 Treatment depends on severity — minor chips may be sealed, but fractures exposing the pulp usually require extraction or root canal therapy.

-Dog mouth infection, or stomatitis, is severe inflammation affecting the gums, tongue, inner cheeks, and throat.
-Unlike localized gum disease, stomatitis causes widespread redness, ulcers, and extreme pain throughout the mouth.
-Dogs with stomatitis often drool excessively, have terrible breath, refuse to eat, and may cry when yawning or opening their mouth.
-Causes include immune-mediated conditions, severe periodontal disease, and reactions to oral bacteria.
-Treatment is challenging and may involve full-mouth extractions in severe cases, along with immunosuppressive medications.
+Dog mouth infection, or severe mouth inflammation, is severe inflammation affecting the gums, tongue, inner cheeks, and throat.
+Unlike localized gum concerns, severe mouth inflammation causes widespread redness, ulcers, and extreme pain throughout the mouth.
+Dogs with severe mouth inflammation often drool excessively, have terrible breath, refuse to eat, and may cry when yawning or opening their mouth.
+Causes include immune-mediated conditions, severe dental concerns, and reactions to oral bacteria.
+Treatment is challenging and may involve full-mouth extractions in severe cases, along with vet-prescribed care medications.

 Discolored or Dead Teeth